Weekly Newsletter

 A Note From Pastor Robyne

-Hello Friends,
+Hello friends,

-See you Sunday at 10am.
+See you Sunday at 10am in person or online.

-God bless you all
+God bless you all!

 Pastor Robyne